-Keep in mind, an injury doesn’t have to directly impact the head to cause a concussion, it can come from being hit it another part of the body, with the shock radiating to the brain.
+An injury doesn’t have to directly impact the head to cause a concussion, it can come from being hit it another part of the body, with the shock radiating to the brain.
 Whiplash is a prime example of this scenario.
-Interestingly, women are more susceptible to concussions than men due to the fact that their necks aren’t as strong, which can help to lessen the force of the impact.
+Interestingly, women are more susceptible to concussions than men due to the fact that their necks aren’t as strong, which intensifies the force of the impact.

-The number one remedy to heal a concussion is prolonged rest, and this isn’t just physical rest, but cognitive rest as well.
-Stimulation needs to be kept to a minimum, no loud noises or bright lights
+The number one remedy to healing a concussion is prolonged rest, and this isn’t just physical rest, but cognitive rest as well.
+Stimulation needs to be kept to a minimum, no loud noises or bright lights.

 Cognitive And Emotional Symptoms

-Other cognitive and emotional symptoms may be more difficult to recognize, and keep in mind this fact: just because a person feels better after a few days, does not mean they are better.
-80 to 90 percent of head injury victims will be back to normal within two to four weeks, with the remaining subset suffering for months, and even years.
-Even though the majority of symptoms may have resolved, that doesn’t mean there are not lingering performance problems, such as issues with balance, lack of coordination, and slow reactions times.
+Other cognitive and emotional symptoms may be more difficult to recognize.
+Just because a person feels better after a few days does not mean they are out of the woods.
+80 to 90% of head injury victims will be back to normal within two to four weeks, but the remaining subset may suffer for months, and sometimes even years.
+Although, the majority of symptoms may resolve, there could be lingering performance problems, such as issues with balance, lack of coordination, and slow reactions times.

-People with these symptoms need to be evaluated, and considered for brain injury rehabilitation to access the degree of physical, cognitive, emotional, and/or behavioral impairments.
+If these symptoms are present, the person needs to be evaluated, and considered for brain-injury rehabilitation to access the degree of physical, cognitive, emotional, and/or behavioral impairments.
 Specialized testing is available for these types of injuries.
-A bit of trivia; helmets are protective, and should always be worn, but they don’t prevent concussions.
+A bit of trivia; helmets are protective, and should always be worn, but they don’t always prevent concussions.

 Why Are Concussions Dangerous?